 Plan a Visit out to Saint Meinrad Archabbey

-Is your selfie game on point?
-If you have perfected the duck lips and mastering the selfie stick, then this my friend is for you.
-Scattered all throughout the town you will find numerous Santa statues.
-It is your personal goal to find each and every one and get a #santaselfie.
+Make it a personal goal to find each and every stature and get a #santaselfie.
 Look high and low, for one Santa could be on the roof and the other outside of Subway.
 There is no official map of all the Santa’s so you might have to ask around to be sure you have uncovered and photographed each one!

 Try the Fire and Ice Challenge at the Candy Castle